Westwood One Sports (radio network): Stations

-Infinity Sports Network airs on more than 300 stations nationwide.
-The nominal flagship station of Infinity Sports Network is WFAN / WFAN-FM in New York City (although WFAN-AM-FM only carry some brief reports and occasional weekend shows from the network).
-Since WFAS shifted to conservative talk in 2021 (and went silent in 2024), New York City has had no full-time Infinity Sports Network affiliate station, although the network is heard around the clock on an HD Radio digital subchannel of WFAN-FM.
+Westwood One Sports airs on more than 300 stations nationwide.
+The nominal flagship station of Westwood One Sports is WFAN / WFAN-FM in New York City (although WFAN-AM-FM only carry some brief reports and occasional weekend shows from the network), where some of its programs are produced from.
+Since WFAS shifted to conservative talk in 2021 (and went silent in 2024), New York City has had no full-time Westwood One Sports network affiliate station, although the network is heard around the clock on an HD Radio digital subchannel of WFAN-FM.
 WFAS, along with WHLD in Niagara Falls–Buffalo, were among numerous Cumulus Media stations that had been part of the network's core affiliates but flipped to conservative talk.

 Audacy also distanced itself from the network when it shifted focus to its own in-house BetQL Network, which features discussions of gambling, in 2021.
-The BetQL stations continue to carry some Infinity Sports Network programs, including The Jim Rome Show and its late night programming.
+The BetQL stations continued to carry some Infinity Sports Network programs, including The Jim Rome Show and its late night programming.